CDC 6600: Instruction-set architecture of CP

 The basis for the 6600 CPU is what would later be called a RISC system, one in which the processor is tuned to do instructions that are comparatively simple and have limited and well-defined access to memory.
 The philosophy of many other machines was toward using instructions which were complicated — for example, a single instruction which would fetch an operand from memory and add it to a value in a register.

 Instructions for the CP are either 15 bits split into 5 3-bit fields designated as f, m, i, j and k or 30 bits split into 3-bit f, m, i and j and an 18-bit K field.
 The function (f) and modifier (m) usually specify the opcode, although in some cases, the register number is part of a 9-bit opcode.
 Most 15-bit instructions perform an operation on two registers and store the result in a third (i) register.
-Most 30-bit instructions perform an operation on a register and a constant and store the reult in a second (i) register.
+Most 30-bit instructions perform an operation on a register and a constant and store the result in a second (i) register.

 The CP has no explicit load and store instructions, and only jumps and the SAi instructions reference memory.
 An SAi instruction reads from central memory into an associated X register when i is 1-5 and writes from it when i is 6 or 7.
 Thus, in the CP, adding from memory would require two instructions.
 While slower in theory due to the additional instruction, the fact that in well-scheduled code, multiple instructions could be processing in parallel offloaded this expense.
 This simplification also forced programmers to be very aware of their memory accesses, and therefore code deliberately to reduce them as much as possible.
 The CDC 6600 CP, being a three-address machine, allows for the specification of all three operands.